pkprincekumar7/annual-sports-event-ui/README.md

 - Images are stored in `public/images/` directory
 - Player data is stored locally in `public/json_store/players.json`
 - The backend server must be running for full functionality
-- Admin user credentials: Registration Number: `00000000000`
+- Admin user credentials: Registration Number: `admin`